-This can be done either by your energy supplier or by an accredited third-party (often cheaper).
-However, you must have a contract in place to for your supplier to supply you with electricity.
+This can be done either by your energy supplier or by an accredited third party (often cheaper).
+However, you must have a contract in place for your supplier to supply you with electricity.

 Unlike, an MOP you do need to have a contract in place with DC before getting your power, but you do need one to get access to all your data.

-All you have to do is check a previous energy bill and looking at the S number.
-If the number in the top left (just to the right of the S) is 00 then you have a half hourly meter.
+All you have to do is check a previous energy bill and look at the S number.
+If the number in the top left (just to the right of the S) is 00 then you have a half-hourly meter.
 This numbering system is also why HH meters are sometimes called 00 meters.

 Yes, we can help you switch suppliers.
-In most cases, your new energy supplier will adopt your half hourly meter.
-If your gas or electricity meter needs to be replaced, you new energy supplier will do this free of charge.
+In most cases, your new energy supplier will adopt your half-hourly meter.
+If your gas or electricity meter needs to be replaced, your new energy supplier will do this free of charge.

 To get started fill in the quote form to get put in touch with the experts.